-Even though the workforce may have developed more realistic perceptions about the quality of the services, the support for children has not been fully incorporated in clinical practice.
-In fact, the number of workers who say they have experiences with family conversations has decreased from pre-test to post-test (see Table 2).
-We believe this may be due to family conversations having different connotations to the staff at post-implementation compared to at pre-test.
+Even though the workforce may have gotten more realistic perceptions about the quality of the services, the support for children has not been fully incorporated in clinical practice.
+In fact, the number of workers who say they have experiences with family conversations has significantly gone down from pre-test to post-test.
+We believe this is due to the fact that at post-implementation this has a different meaning to the workers than at pre-test.
 At pre-test we had not started to implement child talks, and therefore the reported experiences with family conversations were more general and not linked to the specific intervention to be implemented.
-Even though there is a significant increase in selfreported identification of children, the implementation of the intervention Child Talks still seems very challenging for the mental health care workers.
-Only one out of four reported that they had started using the intervention Child Talks with one or more families.
+Even though there is a significant increase in self-reported identification of children, the implementation of the intervention Child Talks still seems very challenging for the mental health care workers.
+Only one out of four reports that they have started using the intervention Child Talks with one or more families.
 These results may be seen as an indication of lacking readiness to change, and suggests that more work need to be done to create such readiness within the workforce.
 Activities to make the task demands comprehensible, to allocate adequate resources and to operationalize the situational factors that are hindering the capability to implement change, may create increased readiness to change within the workforce [19].
-Readiness to change is reflected in the beliefs, attitudes and intentions of organizational members in addition to the organization's capacity to make those changes.
 According to Weiner, the workforce is more likely to initiate change, exert greater effort, exhibit greater persistence and cooperate better when organizational readiness for change is high [19].
 These are all factors which need attention in this longitudinal project.
 The finding that 3⁄4 of the workforce has yet to start using the Child Talks intervention, suggests that there is much work to be done in both the management and workforce of the hospital.
 A wider implication of the results may be that other Norwegian hospitals, without specific implementation projects on these matters, may not be able to change practice according to the new laws.